 Source: National Insurance Crime Bureau - Hot Wheels Report 2014

-In 2012 it was estimated that 10.6% of drivers on Arizona roads had no car insurance.
+In 2012, an estimated 10.6% of Arizona drivers had no car insurance.
 This number is just under the national average of 12.6% and ranks Arizona 29th in the nation for uninsured motorists.

 |1||7.6%||Travelers Companies Inc.|